kirpit/webstack/README.md

 It currently includes config files for:

-* nginx (v1.2.4 tested)
+* nginx (v1.2.5 tested)
-* uwsgi (v1.3 tested)
+* uwsgi (v1.4.2 tested)
-* php5-fpm (not tested yet)
+* php (v5.4.8 tested with php-fpm)
 * mongodb (not tested yet)

 It **does not** install these software mentioned above but collects their config and log files in one place.
 Currently, `/data` folder is being used almost for everything.
-Such folders are assumed to be created:
+Such folders should be created:

+* `/data/webstack` for this package
 * `/data/log` for the log files, also application specific sub-folders (i.e. `/data/log/nginx`)
-* `/data/webstack` for this package
 * `/data/env` for Python virtualenv root
 * `/data/env/myproject/app` symbolic link to the project's application directory (see below)
 * `/data/app` for projects directory (i.e. `/data/app/myproject`)